-His contributions and assistance to Livingstone during his travels in Africa are not well recorded in Western books, however, his handwritten manuscripts would help establish the legend of Livingstone.
+His contributions and assistance to Livingstone during his travels in Africa are not well recorded in Western books, however, his handwritten manuscripts would help establish the legend of David Livingstone.

 “Although original diaries by British explorers survive in relatively large numbers, those by the individuals from the non-European cultures who accompanied British explorers are exceedingly rare.

-“The diary excerpts are of exceptional importance as they offer Wainwright’s account of Livingstone’s death in 1873, the only handwritten eyewitness account of the incident,” said Prof Adrian S Wisnicki, the director of Livingstone Online, a digital archive of documents about the explorer.
+“The diary excerpts are of exceptional importance as they offer Wainwright’s account of David Livingstone’s death in 1873, the only handwritten eyewitness account of the incident,” said Prof Adrian S Wisnicki, the director of Livingstone Online, a digital archive of documents about the explorer.